Last Updated on July 31, 2023 by Ellen

 And then.
 And then Jodi’s frequent headaches that had been increasing in intensity this year landed her in the hospital again.
 This diagnosis was for aggressive brain cancer.

 Jodi was working towards a life like mine — an endless globe-trotting, vagabonding journey featuring new experiences with new people in new places.
-I never take my travel lifestyle with my amazing, devoted husband for granted.
-But, if I am totally honest: there are… ‘moments’ when I don’t appreciate my fabulous fortune I have as much as I should because I can be self-absorbed.
+I never take my travel lifestyle with my husband for granted.
+But, if I am totally honest: there are… ‘moments’ when I don’t appreciate my fabulous fortune as much as I should because I can sometimes become self-absorbed.

-I can be cranky over the rare times I have to hand wash underwear in the sink.
-I sometimes miss some kind of food from home I can’t find in other countries and I overlook the wonderful foreign dishes that are available.
+I can be cranky over hand washing our underwear in the sink.
+I sometimes miss types of food from home I can’t find in other countries — while I overlook the wonderful foreign dishes that are available.
 I complain the Airbnb bed is too bouncy for my taste, despite an out-of-this world terrace view.
-I have actually even thought shit like this, ‘I don’t want to see another church/castle.’
+I have actually even thought shit like this: ‘I don’t want to see another church/castle.’
 Hey, I’m being honest.

 Tedly’s patience with me, astounds me.
 He waits for me to reconnect to my genuine gratitude for this life.
 He waits for me to emerge from those self-interested, funky moments.

 Ok, ok, since I’m being honest, there’s more.
 I will also share with you that sometimes it takes me more than a ‘moment’ to get out of my self-absorbed funk.
 And that, my friends, is fucking sad.
 That is not how I want to be.
-That is not how I want to live, whether I’ve got six months or sixty years.
+That is not how I want to live, whether I’ve got six months or sixty years left in this lifetime.

 Jodi inspires me to live a better life now.
 She inspires me to never give up, to hold my nerve through the shadow of the unknown, and to “travel the hell out of this world” — while I still can.

 The universe must’ve introduced me to Jodi because I needed these life lesson reminders.
-I bet many people need the same reminders, and so I shared her story on this blog.
+I bet many people need the same reminders, and so that’s why I shared her story here.